hostmobility/documentation/docs/interfaces/hmx/can.md

 parameter sets the limit where polling is still used.
 The default is 30 µs.
 This value depends on your hardware and can be tuned.

-Setup a typical CAN bus load and measure the CPU usage with htop.
+Set up a typical CAN bus load and measure the CPU usage with htop.
 Tweak the polling limit with:

 ```bash